RealmX1/Phil808N-Test-for-Unexpected-Normativity/main.md

 Separation of concern between evaluation and operation can help address this issue.

 ## Proposal: Separation of Concern between Evaluation and Operation
+There are two main approaches to addressing unexpected normativity:
+1. Training model's value alignment on a more fine-grained training process.
+Similar to how [FLASK: FINE-GRAINED LANGUAGE MODEL EVALUATION BASED ON ALIGNMENT SKILL SETS](https://arxiv.org/pdf/2307.10928) does regarding the fine-tuning of instruction following training, a similar schema can be created for the training for value alignment in LLM, by providing different evaluation schema for labelers on different query types, or by introducing an additional axis of evaluation regarding whether the normative value application/enforcement is appropriate.
+2.
 (would be part of my future research work in IKGD)